 Bridge and District Local History Archive

 The records in this archive were made by scanning the documents in the Bridge Village Archive and are held in folders in an on-line database.

-The aim of this Archive is to preserve the contents of the physical Archive by digitising them and to make the Archive available for examination by anyone interested in the history of Bridge.
+The aim of this Archive is to preserve the contents of the physical Archive by digitising them and to make the Archive available for examination by anyone interested in the history of Bridge and surrounding villages.
 Some folders and individual scans are not available for unrestricted public viewing, due to Copyright or other reasons.
 They can be made available by application to the Society.

 The contents of the digital archive are listed in the Catalogue under multiple Categories, within which there are multiple records listed in ‘Archive Search’.
 Records which have been uploaded to the database are shown in Blue.
 The number of files and type of files in each record is also shown.
 Where records are not shown may be because they have not yet been uploaded, they may be missing in the original physical archive or they may be duplicates of other records.

 Documents in each record have been scanned at 300dpi and stored as jpg files.
 Generally these jpg files have been concatenated into a compressed low resolution pdf file, intended for ease/speed of browsing each record, which may consist of one to several hundred scans.
 Most scans have been processed to produce a text file containing the text, if any, in each scan.
 These text files enable the database to be searched but are not a very good quality, unless the text is in a large, modern, printed font.
 They are only available for viewing for users who are logged in.
 They do not handle handwritten text at all.
 Some of the handwritten and/or poorly reproduced text have been transcribed into text and viewable Word files.

 Notes on the history of the 2016 archive created by Avril Leach